AustinMathuw/EECS291/Using Git on the HPCC.md

 ## Part 3: Add files and push as a new branch from your computer to HPCC.

 As you make modifications to the repository, you may want to sync your changes with your repository on the HPCC.
-The steps below will help simultate this situation.
+The steps below will help simulate this situation.

 1. Navigate to your repository in a file explorer.